Linear and nonlinear parabolic forward-backward problems: Introduction

-Since such solutions will change sign across a line $\{ u = 0 \}$ lying within $\Omega$, a key feature of this work is that \eqref{eq:eq0} must be seen as a quasilinear forward-backward parabolic problem in the horizontal direction.
+\paragraph{Forward-backward nature} Since solutions to \eqref{eq:eq0-uux} and \eqref{Prandtl-small-domain} will change sign across a curve $\{ u = 0 \}$ lying within $\Omega$, a key feature of this work these problems must be seen as quasilinear forward-backward parabolic equations in the horizontal direction.
 Thus, to ensure the existence of a solution, one must be particularly careful as to how one enforces the lateral perturbations.
-More precisely, the problem is forward parabolic in the domain above the line $\{u=0\}$, in which $u>0$, and therefore we shall prescribe a boundary condition on $\Sigma_0 := \{x=x_0\}\cap\{u>0\}$; and backward parabolic in the domain below the line $\{u=0\}$, and we shall prescribe a boundary condition on $\Sigma_1 := \{x=x_1\}\cap \{u<0\}$.
+More precisely, the problem is forward parabolic in the domain above the curve $\{u=0\}$, in which $u>0$, and therefore we shall prescribe a boundary condition on $\Sigma_0 := \{x=x_0\}\cap\{u>0\}$; and backward parabolic in the domain below the curve $\{u=0\}$, and we shall prescribe a boundary condition on $\Sigma_1 := \{x=x_1\}\cap \{u<0\}$.

+We will construct solutions to these problems thanks to an abstract implicit function theorem taking into account the geometry of the problem.
+More precisely, we will first straighten the free boundary $\{u=0\}$ by introducing as a new vertical variable $z=u(x,y)$.
+A suitable change of unknown function will then transform \eqref{eq:eq0-uux} and \eqref{Prandtl-small-domain} into quasilinear equations with an easier-to-handle nonlinearity (see \cref{rk:semilinear}).

-We will construct solutions to this problem thanks to an iterative scheme taking into account the geometry of the problem.
-Because of the nonlinearity, we need to perform this scheme in a high enough regularity space in order to have a suitable control of the derivatives.
-However, one key difficulty of our work lies in the fact that, even when the source term $f$ is smooth, say in $C^\infty_0(\Om)$, \emph{solutions to \eqref{eq:eq0} have singularities in general}.
-Actually, this feature is already present at the linear level, i.e.\ for the equation $y\d_x u -\d_{xx}u=f$.
+\paragraph{Orthogonality conditions} Because of the nonlinearity, we need to work in a high enough regularity space in order to have a suitable control of the derivatives.
+However, one key difficulty of our work lies in the fact that, even when the source term $f$ is smooth, say in $C^\infty_0(\Om)$, \emph{solutions to \eqref{eq:eq0-uux} and \eqref{Prandtl-small-domain} have singularities in general}.
+Actually, this feature is already present at the linear level, i.e.\ for the equation $y\p_x u -\p_{xx}u=f$.
 We prove that if $f$ is smooth, the associated weak solution to the linear system inherits the regularity of $f$ if and only if $f$ satisfies \emph{orthogonality conditions} (i.e.\ the scalar products of $f$ with some identified profiles must vanish).
 We also describe the singularities that appear when these orthogonality conditions are not satisfied.

-When performing the iterative scheme, we need to make sure that these orthogonality conditions are satisfied at every step of the iteration.
-Another difficulty then arises: indeed, the orthogonality conditions change at every step!
-Therefore, a technical but important feature of our work lies in the analysis of the dependency of the orthogonality conditions on the underlying flow.
-We will come back to this delicate and subtle matter in \cref{sec:intro-sketch}.
+At the nonlinear level, these orthogonality conditions become a finiteness assumption on the codimension of the data manifold.